Collection Management Policy

 Collection Maintenance

+In addition to acquiring new materials, it is important to remove from the existing collection those items no longer deemed useful or relevant.
 Evaluation techniques are used to measure collection usefulness in terms of scope and depth, as well as strengths and weaknesses.
-Withdrawing materials, or de-selection, is based upon the elimination of unnecessary items, outdated materials, materials no longer of interest or in demand, duplicates, worn or damaged copies and spatial limitations.
-Frequency of circulation, community or regional interest and availability of newer and more up-to-date materials are of prime consideration.
+Withdrawing materials, or de-selection, is based upon the elimination of unnecessary items, outdated materials, materials no longer of interest or in demand, duplicates, worn or damaged copies, and spatial limitations.
+Frequency of circulation, community or regional interest, and availability of newer and more up-to-date materials are of prime consideration.
 Material of local historical importance and interest is retained where the content has enduring worth to the community.

 Ontario Library Association.
 Statement on the Intellectual Rights of the Individual (Appendix A)